ag-sc/SANTO/README.md

 > In: Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (System Demonstrations).
 Association for Computational Linguistics. available at https://pub.uni-bielefeld.de/publication/2919923

+## Online Demo

+A demo instance that is routinely reset is available at http://psink.techfak.uni-bielefeld.de/santo/

 ## Requirements

 - Apache >= 2.4